Physiotherapy Techniques and Approaches to Patient Treatment

 Exercise

-Getting everything moving can be a struggle, but is highly recommended by physiotherapists.
+Getting everything moving can be a struggle, but physiotherapists highly recommend it.

-When muscles, joints or connective tissues have endured too much.
-To help restore function and improve your mobility, exercise is key.
+When muscles, joints, or connective tissues have endured too much, exercise is key to helping restore function and improve mobility.

 In these cases, nothing helps to heal faster than the range of motion (ROM) and strengthening exercises.
-These exercises are specifically tailored to each patient, taking into account their physicality level pre and post-injury or illness.
+These exercises are specifically tailored to each patient, considering their physicality level pre and post-injury or illness.

-Your physiotherapist will ensure that these exercises are challenging to promote recovery but gentle enough so as not to harm or cause further injury or pain.
+Your physiotherapist will ensure that these exercises are challenging enough to promote recovery but gentle enough not to harm or cause further injury or pain.

 Exercises will be varied for the specified use of: